Bathroom birth control — Are condoms from vending machines safe?

 Dear Condom Boy,

 Fear not — you will not get a sexually transmitted infection (STI) from an unused, unopened condom, regardless of whether you purchased it from a vending machine, a drug store, your roommate, or anywhere else, for that matter.
 STIs can be spread in a number of ways — unprotected vaginal/oral/anal sex, contact with infected skin, use of a needle contaminated with infected blood, to name a few — but not through objects that have never been exposed to infected bodily fluids.
-For more information on STIs and how they're transmitted, check out Alice!'s Sexual Health archive.
+For more information on STIs and how they're transmitted, check out Alice!'s Sexual and Reproductive Health archive.

 If you're thinking of buying condoms from a vending machine, the U.S. Food and Drug Administration (FDA) recommends that you make sure of the following before spending your loose change: